Skip to content

 • Move quickly.
 If you see a studio you like, request a viewing the same day.
 Same-day decisions are not unusual in this market.

 • Have documents ready.
 Landlords want proof of employment, ID, and sometimes a reference from a previous landlord.
-Having these ready speeds up the process.
+Having these ready speeds up the process considerably.

 • Ask about bills.
 Some studios include water and broadband in the rent.
-Some do not.
-Gibraltar electricity bills can add £60 to £100 per month depending on usage.
+Others do not.
+Electricity costs in Gibraltar can add meaningfully to your monthly outgoings depending on usage and the season.

 • Check air conditioning.
 Gibraltar summers are hot.
-Air conditioning in a studio is near-essential.
-Confirm it exists and works.
+Air conditioning in a studio is close to essential.
+Confirm it exists and works before signing anything.

 • Read the lease carefully.
-Most landlords use standard Gibraltar tenancy agreements, but check notice periods and what happens if you need to leave early.
+Most landlords use standard Gibraltar tenancy agreements.
+Check notice periods and what happens if you need to leave early.
+The Landlord and Tenant Act 1983 governs the landlord-tenant relationship in Gibraltar, and rent disputes are handled by the Rent Tribunal rather than the courts.

 Frequently Asked Questions